 Why Does DPDP Compliance Matter in a Work-From-Home Environment?

-DPDP compliance is important in remote work because organizations remain responsible for protecting personal data, even when employees access it from home or external locations.
+DPDP compliance is critical in remote work because organizations remain responsible for protecting personal data, even when employees access it from home or external locations.

 Under the DPDP Act: